Tsim Sha Tsui: Industry

-The southern tip of Tsim Sha Tsui, with the Hong Kong China Ferry Terminal and Harbour City.
+The southern tip of Tsim Sha Tsui, with the Hong Kong China Ferry Terminal and Harbour City, 2011.

-Tsim Sha Tsui remains tertiary sector from colonial days to present.
-In early colonial days, transport, tourism and trading are main business of the area.
+Tsim Sha Tsui has been a hub of the tertiary sector from colonial days to the present.
+In the early colonial days, transport, tourism and trading were main business in the area.
 As port and rail facilities moved out of the area, the major industry falls on the later two.
 Tsim Sha Tsui, like Central, contains several centres of finance.
-After Kai Tak Airport closed, the height restrictions on buildings has dropped and now larger taller skyscrapers, parallel to those of Central, have been constructed.
+After Kai Tak Airport closed, the height restriction on buildings was removed and taller skyscrapers, parallel to those of Central, have been constructed.